vladimir-sharf/vehicletracker/README.md

 Stores the information about vehicles and customers.

 I didn't separate these two on the first stage in order not to make application structure too complex.
-But I was always keeping in mind that some day we may need separate services for vehicles and customers.
-That is the reason that I don't have foreign keys in DB and don't do any joins, for example.
+But I was always keeping in mind that some day we may need to separate services for vehicles and customers.
+That is the reason why I don't have foreign keys in DB and don't do any joins, for example.

 EntityFramework was the easiest way to deal with data, though I would probably take something more lightweight for production if it required performance.